scholzj/build-your-own-social-media-analytics-with-apache-kafka/README.md

    data:
      .dockerconfigjson: Cg==
    ```
+   If you are going to use the OpenShift built-in registry, please eliminate this part and refer to the comment section in `02-connect.yaml`.

-3) Register for the Twitter API and create a Kubernetes Secret with the Twitter credentials in the following format:
+3) Register for the Twitter API, you need to apply for elevated access for Twitter API v2.
+Create a Kubernetes Secret with the Twitter credentials in the following format:
    ```yaml
    apiVersion: v1
    kind: Secret